Griffith College Dublin: Overview

-Established in 1974, with four campuses in Dublin, Cork and Limerick, Griffith College is one of the two largest independent higher education college in Ireland, with a student population of around 7,000 with 1,400 overseas students from over 77 countries.
+Griffith College is the largest private third-level institution in Ireland, with a student population of just under 8,000, including 1,400 overseas students from over 77 countries.

 It is named after the former Griffith Barracks on the South Circular Road in Dublin.
 The 7-acre Dublin campus is close to the city centre, where Griffith College has an additional campus.
-Student Halls of Residence are located on campus, close to the library, creative studios, the student bar and restaurant, gym facilities and the Students Union.
+Student Halls of Residence are located on campus, close to the library, creative studios, restaurant, gym facilities, and the Students Union.

-Griffith College runs full and part-time degree and higher education qualifications in Law, Accountancy, Business, Computing Science, Journalism, Media, TV Production, Film Production, Design, Fashion, Music and Drama.

-The college offers professional accountancy programmes for Association of Chartered Certified Accountants (ACCA), ACA, CPA and IATI, Griffith College is a goldStar CPA approved Educator.
-The ACCA has awarded Griffith College Dublin the Platinum accreditation – the highest recognition by the ACCA, and is also an ACCA CPD registered course provider.
+Griffith College offers Full and Part-time degrees and higher education qualifications in Law, Accountancy, Business, Computing, Journalism, Media, Creative Arts, Psychology, Design, Fashion, Music, and Drama.
+The college also offers professional accountancy programmes for Association of Chartered Certified Accountants (ACCA), ACA, CPA and IATI, Griffith College is a Gold Star CPA approved Educator.The ACCA has awarded Griffith College Dublin the Platinum accreditation – the highest recognition by the ACCA, and is also an ACCA CPD registered course provider.

 The Griffith College Dublin campus is the home of the Leinster School of Music & Drama.
-Established in 1904, the Leinster School offer theory classes in Music & Drama to groups and individuals subject to availability.
-The Leinster School is also an examining body and have a Theory Examinations Syllabus with levels from Preparatory to Grade 8.
+Established in 1904, the Leinster School offers theory classes in Music & Drama to groups and individuals.
+The Leinster School is also an examining body and has a Theory Examinations Syllabus with levels from Preparatory to Grade 8.

 History

-The college was established in 1974 by Diarmuid Hegarty and incorporated in 1978 as the Business and Accounting Training (BAT).
-Originally located on Morehampton Road, in 1991 the Business and Accounting College moved from Milltown Park, Ranelagh, Dublin 6, to the Griffith Barracks site changed its name to Griffith College Dublin.In 1979 Griffith College was designated as being an institution under the Irish Government's National Council for Educational Awards (NCEA) Act.
-In 1990 the first degree course was offered by Griffith College in Computer Science and it was validated by the University of Ulster.
-In 1992 it was followed by a Business Studies degree, this arrangement ceased in 1996 and the degrees were validated by Irish National Council for Educational Awards (NCEA) the predecessor of HETAC.
+The college was established in 1974 by Diarmuid Hegarty and incorporated in 1978 as Business and Accounting Training (BAT).
+Originally located on Morehampton Road, in 1991, Business and Accounting College moved from Milltown Park, Ranelagh, to the Griffith Barracks site and changed its name to Griffith College Dublin.
+In 1979, Griffith College was designated as an institution under the Irish Government's National Council for Educational Awards (NCEA) Act.

-In 1992 the Tiernan Design School moved to the Griffith Campus becoming the Griffith College Faculty of Design.
-In the late 1990s Newman College, Dublin became part of Griffith College.

-In 2005, Griffith College Dublin merged with Skerry's College to form Griffith College Cork.
-Skerry's College had been active in Cork since 1884.

-In September 2006 Griffith College Dublin merged with the Mid-West Business Institute to form Griffith College Limerick.
+In 1990, the first degree course was offered by Griffith College in Computer Science, and it was validated by the University of Ulster.
+In 1992, it was followed by a Business Studies degree.
+This arrangement ceased in 1996 and the degrees were validated by the Irish National Council for Educational Awards (NCEA), the predecessor of HETAC.